Codecademy/docs/content/c/concepts/memory-management/memory-management.md

   - 'paths/computer-science'
 ---

-**Memory management**, or memory allocation, is the process by which computer programs are assigned with physical or virtual memory space.
+**Memory management**, or memory allocation, is the process by which computer programs are assigned to physical or virtual memory space.
 Computer memory is a finite resource that must be efficiently managed.

 The memory allocation can be done either before or at the time of program implementation.
 There are two techniques for memory allocation: static memory allocation and dynamic memory allocation.